jlshen2011/jlshen2011.github.io/index.md

 [Computing Age Quantitative Finance Interviews (WIP)]()

-My 200+ pages notes for quantitative finance interview topics, covering from classical statistics to machine learning, from deriviative pricing to algorithmic trading, from low-level programming to cloud computing, and more!
+My 200+ pages notes for quantitative finance interview topics, covering from classical statistics to machine learning, from derivative pricing to algorithmic trading, from low-level programming to cloud computing, and more!

 <img src="images/book.png?raw=true"/>